redox-os/website/content/news/this-month-250831.md

 He will also be improving our build system and contributing to Redox as his time allows.
 Welcome Wildan!

+## Redox is Hiring!

+We are still looking for an experienced Kernel/Core engineer.
+Please check out the [July report](/news/this-month-250731) for details.
+If you think you are a good fit, please send your resume/CV and a link to your open source projects to president@redox-os.org, cc info@redox-os.org .

 ## Fixed Dynamically Linked Package Size

-Wildan Mubarok fixed a problem where some dynamically linked program packages were carrying static library objects making them very big in size, this fix reduced the size of [packages](https://static.redox-os.org/pkg/x86_64-unknown-redox/) and [images](https://static.redox-os.org/img/x86_64/) a lot!
+Wildan Mubarok fixed a problem where some dynamically linked program packages were carrying static library objects making them very big in size.
+This fix reduced the size of [packages](https://static.redox-os.org/pkg/x86_64-unknown-redox/) and [images](https://static.redox-os.org/img/x86_64/) a lot!

 ## COSMIC Reader on Redox!

-Jeremy Soller ported the COSMIC Reader for his upcoming presentation at RustConf 2025.
+Jeremy Soller ported the COSMIC Reader (document viewer) and will be using it for his upcoming presentation at RustConf.

 ## Bootloader Improvements